Why I Started Kin: A Yoga Teacher's Rebellion Against Bad Design

 3. Respect Your Intelligence

 No spiritual platitudes.
-No lifestyle nonsense.
+No cultural appropriation for sales.
+No aspirational lifestyle nonsense.
 Just honest communication about what we built and why it matters.

 The Testing

 Before we launched anything, I put prototypes through hell.
-Hot yoga studios in summer.
-Outdoor sessions on concrete.
-Power vinyasa classes that left everyone soaked.
 I gave early versions to the most demanding teachers I knew - the ones who'd tell me exactly what sucked.

 Version after version, I refined the formula.
 Grip that activated with moisture.
 Surface texture that felt natural, not manufactured.
 Edges that stayed clean after months of abuse.
 Substantial, trustworthy rubber bases.